 Assess the need for raising an alert to other users of similar nonconforming items, and activate the related procedures established in the business agreement.

+NOTE to item 4: This also includes reinspection and retest.

 Request for waiver or deviation

 The responsible NRB shall identify and recommend the need for a waiver or deviation.